DIVINE WILL PILGRIMAGE

 Day 10.
 Wednesday, October 15: Rome

 This morning, attend the General Audience with the Pope.
-Then, visit the crypt at St. Peter’s Basilica and render homage to the many popes and saints entombed in this site, including the incorrupt body of St. Pope John XXIII.
-Visit the Basilica of St. John Lateran and the nearby Scala Sancta, the Holy Stairs that Jesus Christ ascended during His Passion in Pontius Pilate’s palace.
+Afterwards, visit the Basilica of St. John Lateran and the nearby Scala Sancta, the Holy Stairs that Jesus Christ ascended during His Passion in Pontius Pilate’s palace.
 Return to your hotel for a farewell dinner and overnight in Rome.
 (BB, FD)

 Day 11.
 Thursday, October 16: Homebound flight